eyongtecg001/sqlserver-windows-auth-login/README.md

-# SQL Server — Windows Authentication Login (Portfolio Project)
+# SQL Server — Windows Authentication Login

 ## 📌 Description
 Step-by-step guide to create and verify a Windows Authentication login in Microsoft SQL Server.